 - Change your wedding time – instead of an evening reception, get married in the morning and put on brunch instead.
-People are less likely to drink a lot during the day as they would in the evening.
+People are likely to drink a lot less during the day than they would in the evening.

 - Negotiate costs – one way of reducing your wedding alcohol costs is to negotiate with your venue if you can pay per guest and not per drink.
 Often there is a set price you can pay per head, and this can save you plenty of cash.

 For more advice, take a read of our article Should Your Wedding Bar Be Open or Pay as You Drink, and check out our other Wedding Beverage Bridal Tips too!